DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

-# Azure Service Bus Queues
+# Azure Service Bus Queues, Topics and Subscriptions

 This guide describes how to configure access to Azure Service Bus from microservices running within Azure Kubernetes Service (AKS).